-The governor has issued an executive order to close all K-12 schools to students through the end of the 2019-2020 school year.
+The governor has issued an executive order to close all K-12 school buildings to students through the end of the 2019-2020 school year.

 TESG’s Distance Learning Program is now live!
 You can find all the House Websites and a FAQ list to help you get started here.